Deep Reinforcement Learning: An Overview: Important Mechanisms

 \section{Important Mechanisms}

-In this section, we discuss important mechanisms for the development of (deep) reinforcement learning, including attention and memory, unsupervised learning, transfer learning, semi-supervised learning, hierarchical RL, and learning to learn.
-We note that we do not discuss in detail some important mechanisms, like Bayesian RL~\citep{Ghavamzadeh2015}, POMDP, e.g., ~\citet{Hausknecht2015}, and semi-supervised RL~\citep{Audiffren2015, Finn2017, Zhu2009}.
+In this section, we discuss important mechanisms for the development of (deep) reinforcement learning, including attention and memory, unsupervised learning, transfer learning, multi-agent reinforcement learning, hierarchical RL, and learning to learn.
+We note that we do not discuss in detail some important mechanisms, like Bayesian RL~\citep{Ghavamzadeh2015}, POMDP~\citep{Hausknecht2015}, and semi-supervised RL~\citep{Audiffren2015, Finn2017, Zhu2009}.